-Action(s): Action 5.1 - Expelled Student Support Effectiveness of Action(s): 3 - Effective Metric(s): Percentage of expelled youth successfully meeting their individual terms of expulsion - this data is not yet available Analysis Statement: FCSS staff provided academic and social/emotional services for expelled youth and coordinated transition in collaboration with partner agencies and county districts of residency.
+Action(s): Action 5.1 - Expelled Student Support

+Metric(s): Percentage of expelled youth successfully meeting their individual terms of expulsion - this data is not yet available Analysis Statement: FCSS staff provided academic and social/emotional services for expelled youth and coordinated transition in collaboration with partner agencies and county districts of residency.
 This facilitated expelled youth meeting their terms of expulsion and the option of returning to their districts of residency.